clauciorank/ECGR/README.md

 ECGR is a package to process and analyze Electrocardiogram (ECG) with the R language.
-This package (up to now) provides a simple way for filter signal and identify/visualize R waves, calculate heart rate and some parameters from the time domain of Heart Rate Variability (HRV).
+This package (up to now) provides a simple way for filter signal and identify/visualize R peaks, calculate heart rate and some parameters from the time domain of Heart Rate Variability (HRV).

 ## Instalation